-Yet, whilst one of the prominent features of contemporary philosophy of science and mathematics has been the successful implementation of this "practice-based turn", the practice-based approach has yet to be systemically embraced within the philosophy of logic, with only a handful of papers explicitly using the approach to elucidate features of logic's methodology.
-The nuanced accounts of model building within the climate sciences (Steele & Werndl 2013), and the values that underpin economic evaluations within public health (Cenci & Hussain 2019), are in stark contrast to the lack of a detailed appreciation of the various methods, aims and values that constitute logic as a research area.
-It is still all too common to exclusively concentrate on what logical research should look like given our philosophical preconceptions about logic and its subject matter, rather than facing up to the reality of research in the field.
-Not only has this led to an impoverished picture of portions of logic's methodology, but a total neglect of others.
+Yet, while one of the prominent features of contemporary philosophies of science and mathematics has been the successful implementation of this "practice-based turn," the practice-based approach has yet to be systemically embraced within the philosophy of logic, with only a handful of papers explicitly using the approach to elucidate features of logic's methodology.
+The nuanced accounts of model building within the climate sciences (Steele and Werndl 2013), and the values that underpin economic evaluations within public health (Cenci and Hussain 2019), are in stark contrast to the lack of a detailed appreciation of the various methods, aims, and values that constitute logic as a research area.
+It is still all too common for us to exclusively concentrate on what logical research should look like given our philosophical preconceptions about logic and its subject matter, rather than facing up to the reality of research in the field.
+This has led not only to an impoverished picture of some portions of logic's methodology but to a total neglect of others.